Coming Up Next:

 Show time and tickets:

+The concert begins at 7:30 on Friday, November 15.
+Doors open at 7.
+Coffee, tea and refreshments will be there for you!
 Tickets are $17 in advance, $10 students and military with ID, and $20 at the door.
-Purchase tickets in advance on Humanitix or call All Souls UU at 860-443-0316 and leave a message with your name and request to be put on our Advance Reservations list.
+Purchase tickets on Humanitix or call All Souls UU at 860-443-0316 to be put on our Advance Reservations list.

 About Friday Night Folk: